+The LogicalTerminationPoint::_accessPort attribute of all LogicalTerminationPoint objects, which do not have any UUID in the _clientLtp attribute, shall be automatically configured with the UUID of the Connector object, which is representing the physical connector at the outside of the device.

 (5) and (7) shall at least apply for all hardware types (e.g. SFP models or ODU versions), which could be purchased from the provider of the device during design time of the firmware or are currently plugged.